borisdj/EFCore.BulkExtensions/README.md

 ## Installation
 Available on [![NuGet](https://img.shields.io/nuget/v/EFCore.BulkExtensions.svg)](https://www.nuget.org/packages/EFCore.BulkExtensions/)
 That is main nuget for all Databases, there are also specific ones with single provider for those who need small packages.
-Only single specific can be installed in a project, if need more then use main one with all providers.
 Package manager console command for installation: *Install-Package EFCore.BulkExtensions*
 Specific ones have adapter sufix: MainNuget + *.SqlServer/PostgreSql/MySql/Sqlite* (